The complexity of convexity number and percolation time in the cycle convexity: Results on the Percolation Time

-We then define the following assignment for the variables in $\mathcal{X}$: for each $w_a^i$, if $w_a^i \in I^6(S)$, then we set $X_k$ to false if and only if $\ell_a^i = \lnot X_k$, where $X_k$ is the variable that corresponds to the literal $\ell_a^i$; and if after making these assignments, there are still variables remaining without a value assigned, we set them all to true.
-Note that this assignment is well defined, since, if it is assigned both true and false to any given variable, we would have some vertex of $Y$ in $I^7(S)$, leading to a contradiction.
-Furthermore, for each $i$, there is at least one value $a \in \{1,2,3\}$ such that~$w^i_a \in I^6(S)$, since~$S \cap U_i \neq \varnothing$.
-Thus, we conclude that there is at least one literal evaluating to the value true in each clause, which implies that the defined assignment satisfies $\varphi$.
+We then define the following assignment for the variables in $\mathcal{X}$: for each~$w^i_a \in I^6(S)$, we set the variable $X_k$ to true if and only if $\ell^i_a$ is the positive literal of $X_k$.
+In other words, for each $w^i_a \in I^6(S)$, we set $X_k$ to a value so that $\ell^i_a$ evaluates to true.
+After making these assignments, if there are still variables remaining without a value assigned, we set them all to true.